paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 Main collects all the user responses into a dictionary (answers).
 With 'answers' in the bag (dictionary), I could have proceeded to create the readme file.
 However, for this project, a key learning item was creating and using classes.
 So, the project information was transferred to a Project object.
 Using an object to persist our project information does offer benefits in further processing the information for presentation.

 Main uses the return from a call to Project's create_MD_doc() method to create and write (overwrite if already existing) our ReadMe.md file.
 Main also deals with exception handling of this process.

-At one point during development, the main.py file defined a function that implemented progress bar (loading_simulation()).
-This was to be used while the ReadMe.md file was being created.
-However, this was a simulation of progress, only displaying elapsed time.
-The feature was removed from the final deployment, as a frivolous exercise.
-The code remain in place, now commented out.

 #### project.py